-This common forest plant is also called Trail Plant because the leaves can be flipped over, their silvery, fuzzy undersides marking the way.
-Leaves triangular in shape with wavy edges and mostly basal, while the flower stem is 12-40 inch (30-100cm) tall.
+This common forest plant is also called trail plant because the leaves can be flipped over, their silvery, fuzzy undersides marking the way.
+Leaves triangular in shape with wavy edges and mostly basal, while the flower stem is 12-40 inches (30-100 cm) tall.
 Tiny white flowers form a disk with only the outer flowers fertile, maturing to form a stalked glandular seed.

-Very common in deep forest below 5,000 feet (1,500 meters) elevation, this plant has a single large white flower framed by 2-3 glossy leaves.
+Very common in deep forest below 5,000 feet (1,500 m) elevation, this plant has a single large white flower framed by 2-3 glossy leaves.
 The flower produces a single dark blue berry.

 Saxifrage, Nelson's Brook

-Also known as Alaska Saxifrage, this plant has mostly basal leaves with branched flowering stems 4-12 inches (10-30 cm) tall.
+Also known as Alaska saxifrage, this plant has mostly basal leaves with branched flowering stems 4-12 inches (10-30 cm) tall.
 Flowers are irregular, with 3 larger petals with two yellow spots and two smaller petals without spots.
 Petals are also distinctly stalked.
-Look for this flower along wet cliffs, mossy rock outcrops, and stream banks in mid to low elevations (2,500-6,000 feet/762-1,828 meters).
+Look for this flower along wet cliffs, mossy rock outcrops, and stream banks in mid to low elevations.

 This widespread plant can be found throughout the park, particularly along roadsides.
 Leaves have three fan-shaped bluntly-toothed leaflets, supported on stalks about 4-12 inches (10-30 cm) tall.
 Numerous tiny flowers rise above the leaves in a white spike.